What Are the Tax Benefits of Solar Panels?

 • Installation of solar battery storage

-Solar panel systems are far less expensive than they were even a few years ago, both in terms of the equipment itself and the costs of installing it.
+Solar panel systems are far less expensive than they were even a few years ago, both in terms of the equipment itself and the installation costs.
 How much you spend will largely depend on how extensive a system you decide your home needs.

-Before you start the installation, it is important to get a home energy audit to assess your home’s efficiency and identify opportunities for energy savings.
-A home energy audit is key for designing an effective solar panel system.
-What’s more, the cost of the audit can be calculated as part of the tax credit.
+Before you start the installation, getting a home energy audit is important to assess your home’s efficiency and identify opportunities for energy savings.
+This is key to designing an effective solar panel system, and the cost of the audit can be included in the tax credit calculation.

 Tax Deductions vs. Tax Credits